 A Word About Facts

 It is necessary for you to understand some of the cutting-edge facts about a sexual attraction to children, and each of them fly in the face of the myths that circulate about a sexual attraction to children.
 The reality is that most of the time we hear about someone with a sexual attraction to children, it is because they were arrested for sexually abusing a child.
 There is little that is publicly known about those with this attraction who do not abuse children, but they are the majority.
 The loudest voices in the media are those that are most shocking, and while they certainly are horrifying, they do not reflect the realities found in research.
-Many of these facts are reflected in the questions section below, but their full citations and additional reading can be found in the facts section about pedophilia.
+Many of these facts are reflected in the questions section below, but their full citations and additional reading can be found in the facts section about minor attraction.
 That fact section is an excellent place to start.

 Answering Questions You May Have